dfsp-spirit/brainnet/README.md

 If you install from source (the default under Linux), make sure to install the system dependencies if the installation fails, then re-run the command above.

-The only system dependency of this package is `libglpk-dev`, and it is only required if you want to use the automated sample matching functions with the `glpk` solver (which is part of the `Rglpk` R package).

 Under Ubuntu and other Debian-based distros, this should get you started:

 ```shell